oVirt/ovirt-site/source/feature/design/storagelivemigration.html.md

 *   **blkTask:** a block task UUID
 *   **tgtDomUUID:** the target domain UUID to switch to (can be source or destination)

-The block migrate commands rely on the libvirt function virDomainBlockRebase:
+Description of **blockMigrateStart**:

+*   it should resize the new leaf on the destination to the size of the leaf on the source (using lvExtend), this might not always result in an extension if a preliminary snapshot has been taken before the mirroring
+*   when the block device has been extended it relies on virDomainBlockRebase to start the mirroring and streaming

+Description of **getBlockMigrateStatus**:

+*   it relies on virDomainBlockJobInfo to get the status of the block job

+Description of **blockMigrateEnd**:

+*   it relies on virDomainBlockJobAbort both to pivot to the destination or fallback to the source

+##### Libvirt Function Calls

       virDomainBlockRebase(dom, disk, "/path/to/copy",
           VIR_DOMAIN_BLOCK_REBASE_COPY | VIR_DOMAIN_BLOCK_REBASE_SHALLOW |
           VIR_DOMAIN_BLOCK_REBASE_REUSE_EXT)

+The virDomainBlockRebase function call is used to start the mirroring and streaming.
 This call assumes that **/path/to/copy** is already present (and initialized) and only the leaf content will be streamed to the new destination (no squashing).

+      virDomainBlockJobAbort(dom, disk, 0)

+The virDomainBlockJobAbort function call with the flags==0 is used to safely switch back on the source (it can be used at any time).

+      virDomainBlockJobAbort(dom, disk, VIR_DOMAIN_BLOCK_JOB_ABORT_PIVOT)

+The virDomainBlockJobAbort function call with the flags==VIR_DOMAIN_BLOCK_JOB_ABORT_PIVOT is used to pivot to the destination (drive-reopen).
+It will fail if there is a streaming in progress.
+Eventually (probably not in VDSM) it can be used as polling mechanism to switch to the destination.

+##### Watermark and LV Extend

+On block domains VDSM is monitoring the qemu-kvm process watermark on the disks (how much space is actually used on the block devices).